A phenomenological model of magnetic flux tubes in strong fields induced by axion-origin photons

 On the other hand, Parker \citep{Parker1974c,Parker1977} has also pointed out that the magnetic inhibition of convective heat transport beneath the sunspot, with the associated heat accumulation below, raises the temperature in the lower part of the field.
 The barometric equilibrium leads to enhanced gas pressure upward along the magnetic field, causing the field to disperse rather than intensify.
 Consequently, \cite{Parker1974c} argued that the temperature of the gas must be influenced by something more than the inhibition of heat transport!

-Our unique alternative idea is that the explanation of sunspots is based not only on the suppression of convective heat transfer by a strong magnetic field (of the order of $\sim 10^7 ~G$~\citep{RusovDarkUniverse2021}) through the enhanced cooling of the Parker-Biermann effect~\citep{Parker1974a}, but also on the appearance of the axions of photonic origin (Fig~\mbox{\ref{fig-lampochka}}, Fig.~B.1 in \cite{RusovDarkUniverse2021}) from the tachocline to the photosphere, which is confirmed by the ``disappearance'' of the heat, and consequently, the temperature in the lower part of the magnetic tube~\citep{Parker1974c,Parker1977} due to the axions of photonic origin from the photon-axion oscillations in the O-loop near the tachocline (see Fig.~\mbox{\ref{fig-lampochka}}).
+Our idea is that the explanation of sunspots is based not only on the suppression of convective heat transfer by a strong magnetic field (of the order of $\sim 10^7 ~G$~\citep{RusovDarkUniverse2021}) through the enhanced cooling of the Parker-Biermann effect~\citep{Parker1974a}, but also on the appearance of the axions of photonic origin (Fig~\mbox{\ref{fig-lampochka}}, Fig.~B.1 in \cite{RusovDarkUniverse2021}) from the tachocline to the photosphere, which is confirmed by the ``disappearance'' of the heat, and consequently, the temperature in the lower part of the magnetic tube~\citep{Parker1974c,Parker1977} due to the axions of photonic origin from the photon-axion oscillations in the O-loop near the tachocline (see Fig.~\mbox{\ref{fig-lampochka}}).